andreaskoch/dotman/README.md

 	usage: [-whatif] dotman <command> [args]

 	Available commands are:
-	    list      Get a list of all modules in the current dotfile collection. import    Import files based on your current dotman configurations. backup    Backup your target files.
+	    list      Get a list of all modules in the current repository. import    Import files based on your current dotman configurations. backup    Backup your target files.
 	    deploy    Deploy your modules.